Mahmood-7sain/poll-maker/README.md

-# Project Title
+# Poll Maker

-This is an online responsive poll maker website which help users to register and create polls.
+An online poll-making website where users can view, create, and vote on available polls.

-## Project Theme

-Poll is a process in which a large number of people are asked for their opinions about a subject or person.
-There are many popular websites that let’s people make their own personal poll such as stawpoll.com, poll-maker.com, doodle.com, etc.
-The aim of this project is to build simple poll maker website with only 1 type of question (MultipleChoice).
-## The main functionalities of the system
-### 1. Website design requirements
+### 1. Website requirements

-- We used HTML/CSS/Media Query to create a responsive website.
-No Bootstrap or any readymade code used.
+- HTML/CSS/Media Query was used to design and create a responsive website.
-- It is an attractive looking and unified website in all pages.
-- WE DIDN'T USE READY MADE TEMPLATES or FRAMEWORK as the aim of this project is to learn web designing from scratch.
+- JavaScript was used for client-side authentication and interactivity.
+- The backend was written using PHP.
+- phpMyAdmin was used for storing data.

 ### 2. Registration and Login

-**Users can register themselves with (Name, Unique Email and Strong password) to the system.**
+**Users can register themselves with (Name, Unique Email, and Strong password) to the system.**
-- It is validated using regular expressions on the sever, client side – no built-in validation in HTML5 is used for training purposes.
+- It is validated using regular expressions on the server and client side.
-- The errors are displayed on the same page, and the inputs are re-inserted in the input fields.
-- Use 1 AJAX to verify if email is already taken or not.
+- AJAX was used to verify if the email was already taken or not.

-**Users can login to the system (authorization) using Email and Password.**
+**Users can log in to the system (authorization) using Email and Password.**

-### 3.Participations
+### 3. Participants

-**All users can browse active-polls and deactive-polls.
-For deactive polls only, user can view the results only.**
+**All users can browse active polls and inactive polls.
+For inactive polls only, users can view the results only.**

-**Pubic Guests can only browse all Polls, select polls and view results of polls if deactive but they can’t vote.**
+**Public Guests can only browse polls and are not allowed to vote.**

 **Registered Users can:**

-- Browse available polls, select poll, vote and view results of votes.
+- Browse available polls, select polls, vote, and view results of votes.
 - Only one vote is allowed per user for each poll.
-No Edit is allowed for voted poll.
+No Edit is allowed for already voted on polls.
-- Create new poll as follows:
+- Create a new poll as follows:
 - Title/Question
 - Define 2 options or more
 - End Poll can be done as follows:
-- Either by explicitly clicking on STOP button by the owner
-- Or by Scheduled End Date.
+- Either by explicitly clicking on the STOP button by the owner or by Scheduled End Date.
-** One of these should be selected by the creator.

 ## 🛠 Skills
 - HTML, CSS, PHP, JavaScript, DATABASE, Debugging
 - Teamwork, Communication, Troubleshooting

+#### Contribution
+This project was created for a university web development course.
+I contributed mostly to the backend development of the website and database configuration and management.